utilmeta/utilmeta-py/README.md

 UtilMeta developed a standard that support all major Python web framework like **django**, **flask**, **fastapi** (starlette), **sanic**, **tornado** as runtime backend, and support current projects using these frameworks to develop new API using UtilMeta progressively
 <img src="https://utilmeta.com/img/py.section2.png" href="https://utilmeta.com/py" target="_blank"  alt="drawing" width="720"/>
 ### Highly Flexible & Extensible
-UtilMeta is highly flexible with a series of plugins includes authentication (Session/JWT), cross origin, rate limit, retry, and can be extended to support more features.
+UtilMeta is highly flexible with a series of plugins includes authentication (Session/JWT), CORS, rate limit, retry, and can be extended to support more features.

 ### Full-lifecycle DevOps Solution
 The [UtilMeta Platform](https://utilmeta.com/) provided the full-lifecycle DevOps solution for this framework, the API Docs, Debug, Logs, Monitoring, Alerts, Analytics will all been taken care of in the platform